by: Thomas Young

 Google Webmaster Tools is an essential part of your search engine optimization (SEO) work and should be linked to Google Analytics as a key tracking tool.
 The focus of Webmaster Tools is SEO and getting found in Google search results.
 Webmaster Tools also known as the Google Search Console is important for Google in their goal of preventing spam websites from being found in their search results.
 It is important for web marketers so they can see the keyword phrases used to pull up their website in Google.
 As of this writing, much of this keyword data is being blocked in Google Analytics.
 It appears that Google does not want to provide the information for free and would rather have web marketers use their Google AdWords program to see search impressions and gather keyword data.
 Webmaster Tools allows you to see the communications between your website and the Google search engine.
-Webmaster Tools and Google Analytics are two of the most important online tools needed to drive results from web marketing.
+Webmaster Tools and Google Analytics are two of the most important online tools needed to drive results from strategic digital marketing.

 Most business leaders do not regularly review their web stats and this is a mistake.
 It can lead to poor decision making and an inability to notice market share losses or other key business trends as they are happening in real time.
 For example, a significant increase or drop in website traffic will impact company sales.
 This data is easily found in Google Analytics along with much more valuable company information.
 Make the time to review your website stats and learn how to act on this valuable, free data coming from Google.